-Witnesses describe chaos during Boulder grocery store massacre: He just ‘started shooting’
+Boulder grocery store massacre described by witnesses as chaos: He just 'started shooting'

 "He just came in and started shooting," the witness told the paper.
 The roommate told the paper that the shooting seemed to be methodic.
 "He wasn’t spraying."

-Authorities in Boulder are trying to learn more about the suspect and any motive but provided the media with some new details during a late press conference on Monday.
+Investigators in Boulder were trying to learn more about the suspect and any motive but provided the media with some new details during a late news conference Monday.
 They said 10 people were killed, including a veteran police officer who was one of the first to arrive at the scene.

-The suspect is in custody and was hospitalized due to an injury.
+The suspect was in custody and hospitalized due to an injury.

-One witness, who identified himself with his first name, David, told a reporter with KDVR that he was picking up sushi at the store and heard the gunshots ring out.
+One witness, who identified himself with his first name, David, told a reporter with Fox 31 Denver he was picking up sushi at the store and heard the gunshots ring out.

-A witness told the Associated Press that he had just left the supermarket when he heard gunshots and saw three people lying face down, two in the parking lot and one near the doorway.
+A witness told The Associated Press he had just left the supermarket when he heard gunshots and saw three people lying face down, two in the parking lot and one near the doorway.
 He said he "couldn't tell if they were breathing."

 Video posted on YouTube showed one person on the floor inside the store and two more outside on the ground.
 What sounds like two gunshots are also heard at the beginning of the video.